You're Only Human (Second Wind): Music video

 At the beginning of the video, Joel plays "Piano Man" on his harmonica.
-The entire video pays homage to the film It's a Wonderful Life, as the angelic Joel shows a suicidal young man threatening to jump off a bridge because of a break-up with his girlfriend what life will be like without him, as his family and friends mourn his death—as well as showing him the joys in his future he would be missing if he dies (e.g. high school graduation, marriage).
+The entire video pays homage to the film It's a Wonderful Life, as the angelic Joel shows a suicidal young man named George Young, threatening to jump off a bridge because of a break-up with his girlfriend what life will be like without him, as his family and friends mourn his death—as well as showing him the joys in his future he would be missing if he dies (e.g. high school graduation, marriage).
 The video ends with the young man choosing to live, and reconciling with his girlfriend when Joel plays "Piano Man" once again before tossing him his harmonica.

 One of the extras in the music video is Adam Savage, who later found fame as the co-host of the popular science television show MythBusters.

 The video was shot on Staten Island and Manhattan and features landmarks such as the 59th Street Bridge and Monsignor Farrell High School.